javapathfinder/jpf-nhandler/README.md

      JPF representation.

-The implementation of jpf-nhandler mostly relies on MJI. jpf-nhandler creates bytecode for native peers on-the-fly (they are OTF peer from now on) using the BCEL library.
+The implementation of jpf-nhandler mostly relies on MJI. jpf-nhandler creates bytecode for native peers on-the-fly (they are called OTF peers from now on) using the BCEL library.
 To delegate the execution of a method to the host JVM, jpf-nhandler adds a method in the corresponding OTF native peer which implements the three steps described above.

 The main applications of jpf-nhandler: